Table of contents

 - Severe chronic or intractable pain of neuropathic origin or severe chronic or intractable pain

 - Sickle cell anemia

-- Terminal illness that is defined as a medical prognosis of life expectancy of approximately one year or less if the illness runs its normal course
+- Terminal illness as defined as a medical prognosis of life expectancy of approximately one year or less if the illness runs its ordinary course

 Note that this list is up to date as of May 2021.
 Legislation or the Commissioner of Health may add additional conditions, at which time, Leafwell will update this list.

 What Documents Do I Need to Apply for a Medical Cannabis Card?

 In order to apply for your MMJ Card in West Virginia, you will need to show your signed certificate, which provides proof of your condition and identification documents.
 You should gather together the following:

 - A signed certificate (which can be obtained via Leafwell)